THIS DATE IN HISTORY: Nov. 28

 1954: Leo Labine of the Bruins scores three goals in 4:22 and has three assists in a 6-2 win against the Detroit Red Wings at Boston Garden.
 All three of the goals and two of the assists come in the second period, when Labine ties the NHL record for most points in a period.

-1957: Gordie Howe has an assist on Earl Reibel's third-period goal during Detroit's 3-3 tie against the Toronto Maple Leafs at Olympia Stadium to become the NHL's all-time assist leader.
+1957: Gordie Howe has an assist on Dutch Reibel's third-period goal during Detroit's 3-3 tie against the Toronto Maple Leafs at Olympia Stadium to become the NHL's all-time assist leader.
 It's the 409th of his career, breaking the record that had been held by Montreal's Elmer Lach.

 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career

 1958: The Maple Leafs fire coach Billy Reay and replace him with Punch Imlach.
 He guides the Maple Leafs to the Stanley Cup Final in 1959 and 1960.
-With Imlach as general manager and coach, the Maple Leafs win the Cup in 1962-64 and again in 1967.
+With Imlach as general manager and coach, the Maple Leafs win the Cup from 1962-64 and again in 1967.

 2009: The Atlanta Thrashers end a 14-game losing streak to the Philadelphia Flyers with a 1-0 victory at Philips Arena.
 Johan Hedberg makes 34 saves, and Rich Peverley scores for Atlanta, which hadn't defeated Philadelphia since Nov.
 18, 2005.